Flavour composition and entropy increase of cosmological neutrinos after decoherence: Neutrino oscillations: three-flavour case

 \section{Neutrino oscillations: three-flavour case}

-For the three flavour case the space of hermitian matrixes is spanned by the unit matrix and the Gell-Mann matrices $\lambda_i$ \cite{Arfken} where the index $i$ runs from 1 to 8.
+For the three flavour case the space of hermitian matrices is spanned by the unit matrix and the Gell-Mann matrices $\lambda_i$ \cite{Arfken} where the index $i$ runs from 1 to 8.
 In this case, equation (\ref{vN}) becomes

 where $f_{ijk}$ are the usual structure constants of the Lie algebra su(3).
 By unitarity, we mandatorily have $\rho_0 = 1/3$.

 In the mass basis the Hamiltonian is diagonal and is given by

 with